adamwg/elastic-phoenix/README.md

 MapReduce job then sort the output with another.
 This is not possible in the current version of Dynamic Phoneix.

+An added complication here is that all workers and the master receive the same output data, not a copy.
+This means that if you, for example, `qsort` the output data in your main program, the results will be unpredictable, since `qsort` will be running on the same data array simultaneously in multiple threads.
+A reasonable way around this is to do the sort and output in the cleanup function, so it happens only the master.
+See the word count sample for an example of this.

 ### Number of Workers

 Output queues for worker threads are pre-allocated, so the maximum number of